vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 **Figure 4** Simplified process of learning from data in ML and DL

 The model learns from training data by changing its parameters in a broader sense because some objective function needs to be optimized (usually minimized).
 The independent test dataset evaluates how well the model has learned the task.
 The main goal is to get a model that performs well on training and test datasets, measured by some performance measure, or we say that it learned to generalize from data.
-The main problems that can not be avoided in such a process are `overfitting` and `underfitting.`
+The main problems that can not be avoided in such a process are `overfitting` or `underfitting.`

+Overfitting occurs when the model performs too well on the training dataset but fails somewhat on the test dataset, and it is detectable through performance measures.
+Underfitting is the opposite problem when the model underperforms on training and testing datasets no matter how many representative instances we collect for the training and testing phase.

+After we learn some fundamentals of ML and DL, which are the main fields in AI, we can proceed to a concrete example of text classification, one of the main tasks in NLP.
+Classification is the